The Day No One Saw Coming — Modern Paraphrase | fresh.bible

 I will dry up the Nile.
 I will hand the land over to evildoers.
 I will bring desolation on the land and everything in it, by the hand of foreigners.
 I am the Lord.
 I have spoken."

-And the instrument?
-Nebuchadnezzar.
+And the instrument? .
 A pagan king.
 A brutal conqueror.
 God used him anyway.
 That's the unsettling part of — God doesn't only work through people you'd approve of.
 He works through whoever and whatever accomplishes his purposes.
 That doesn't make the instrument .
 It makes God sovereign.

 This is where the oracle gets almost unbearably specific.
 God went city by city through , and the message was the same everywhere — it's over:

 I will make Pathros a wasteland.
 I will set fire to Zoan.
-I will execute on Thebes.
+I will execute judgments on Thebes.

 The young men of On and Pi-beseth will fall by the sword, and the women will be taken into captivity.
-At Tehaphnehes the sky will go dark when I break yoke bars there and her proud power comes to an end.
+At Tehaphnehes the sky will go dark when I break Egypt's yoke bars there and her proud power comes to an end.
 A cloud will cover her, and her daughters will go into captivity.

-Read through those city names slowly.
-Memphis — the religious capital, full of and .
+Read through those city names slowly. — the religious capital, full of and .
 Thebes — the political powerhouse.
 Pelusium — the military stronghold.
-On — the center of sun worship.
+On — the center of sun .
 Every pillar of Egyptian civilization got named.
 God wasn't just toppling the government.
 He was dismantling every source of false security, every center of false worship, every stronghold of false power.

 There's something deeply sobering about how thorough this is.
 When God moves in , he doesn't leave pockets of the old system intact.
-He's not reforming .
+He's not reforming Egypt.
 He's exposing every single thing they trusted that wasn't him.

 The chapter shifts here.
 A new oracle, with a specific date — the eleventh year, first month, seventh day.
 And God used an image that's almost medical in its precision:

-Therefore this is what the Lord God says: I am against king of .
+Therefore this is what the Lord God says: I am against Pharaoh king of Egypt.
 I will break both his arms — the strong one and the one already broken — and I will make the sword fall from his hand.
 I will scatter the Egyptians among the nations and disperse them across the countries."

 The image here is brutal and precise.
 An arm that's been broken and never treated — anyone who's dealt with an injury knows what that means.
 It doesn't heal right.
 It gets worse.
 It becomes permanently useless.